statichunt/geeky-hugo/exampleSite/content/blog/best-affiliate-programs.md

 ### 3. ClickBank.com

-ClickBank is a popular platform.
+ClickBank is one of the most popular affiliate marketing platforms around.
 Many publishers use it to earn additional income.
 Founded in 1998, ClickBank.com offers over 6 million unique products.
 You can get paid on a weekly basis through this platform.
 It all depends on the choice you make.
-Even more, the payouts are fairly generous.
+Even more, the payouts are generous.
 Associates can earn substantial commissions from product sales with ClickBank.
 If you're a newbie, read our [Clickbank Affiliate Marketing for Beginners](/blog/clickbank-affiliate-marketing-for-beginners) guide.

 ### 4. CJ.com